Skip to content

 The final presented proof value is an array of octet strings.
 The contents are presentation header signature, followed by the issuer signature, then the value disclosed by the holder for each payload.
 This results in the following proof:

-<{{./fixtures/build/mac-h256-presentation-proof.json.wrapped}} Figure: Presentation proof (base64url-encoded)
+<{{./fixtures/build/mac-h256-presentation-proof.json.wrapped}} Figure: Presentation proof (Base64url-Encoded)

-<{{./fixtures/build/mac-h256-presentation.compact.jwp.wrapped}} Figure: Presented JWP (in compact serialization)
+<{{./fixtures/build/mac-h256-presentation.compact.jwp.wrapped}} Figure: Presented JWP (MAC-H256, JSON, Compact Serialization)

 Acknowledgements